 Boating is simply a part of life in North Carolina, from the waves of the Outer Banks to the glittering surfaces of the Tar Heel State’s lakes.
-With over 5,000 miles of waterways, there’s barely a day in North Carolina that you won’t want to spend on the water.
-When it comes to setting out on your boat, canoe or jet ski, there’s tons of fun to be had… as long as you’re legally set to do so.
+With over 5,000 miles of waterways, there’s barely a day in North Carolina you won’t want to spend on the water.

-In North Carolina, there are strict regulations around boat registration and titling, so we’re breaking down everything you need to know about the Tar Heel State’s requirements with the BOATsmart! guide to all things registration and titling.
+In North Carolina, there are strict regulations around boat registration and titling, so we’re breaking down everything you need to know about the Tar Heel State’s requirements with the BOATsmart!
+Guide to all things registration and titling.
 Happy boating!

 How Do I Know If My Boat Needs to Be Registered?